 How Did The Water Damage Occur In The First Place?

-Now - How To Repair Water Damaged Ceiling
+Now - How To Repair A Water Damaged Ceiling

-How To Make Repairs Before The Professionals Come
+How To Repair Drywall Ceiling Water Damage Before The Professionals Come

-Now that you have stopped the source of the water from spreading to anywhere else in your home, it’s now time to make temporary repairs.
+Now that you have stopped the source of the water from spreading to anywhere else in your home, it’s now time to make temporary drywall water damage repairs.
 Why only temporary?
-For severe water damage in the case of ceiling and wall damage, we highly recommend calling in a professional restoration company to repair the damage fully.
+For severely water damaged drywall, we highly recommend calling in a professional restoration company to repair the damage fully.
 If it is not repaired correctly or any area is missed, it could spell disaster for your home’s structural integrity and as we said before, give mold a chance to grow everywhere throughout your home.
-Therefore, we recommend making temporary repairs, such as filling in drywall cracks, filling in holes in your drywall, and trying to remove peeling drywall tape.
+Therefore, we recommend making temporary water damaged cieling repairs, such as filling in drywall cracks, filling in holes in your drywall, and trying to remove peeling drywall tape.
 All of these fixes will help mitigate the damage immediately before the restoration company arrives.

-Depending on how big the cracks are in your wall, fixing them before they become worse and spread to the rest of your wall, is something you can do be for the professionals to arrive.
+Depending on how big the cracks are in your wall, making drywall water damage repairs to these cracks before they become worse and spread to the rest of your wall, is something you can do before the professionals arrive.
 Using a joint compound, take a putty knife and fill and smooth out the area.
 For extra protection and sealing, you can always apply fiberglass joint tape on top of the putty you applied and then go over it with a second coat of the joint compound once more.
-At this point, you can choose to sand down and paint over the rest of the area, or let the professionals take it from here!
+At this point, you can choose to sand down and paint over the rest of the area, or let the professionals take it from here to repiar drywall water damage!
 Furthermore, it’s important to note that if there is a large hole in your drywall, then it may need to be replaced by completely new drywall with the same thickness, something a restoration company can easily do.

 For The Future - Stop Water Damage Before It Ever Becomes A Problem

-For one of the last sections of this blog, we wanted to discuss how to prevent water damage from happening in the first place.
+For one of the last sections of this blog, we wanted to discuss how to prevent damage from happening at all so you don’t have to repair drywall water damage in the first place.
 These are going to be more general tips as every home is different.
 For one, conduct regular walkthroughs of your home, maybe 2-3 times a season.
 This allows you to note any water or plumbing leaks that may be occurring.
 A lot of properties in a flood zone will have sump pumps, these are to ensure water is removed in the event that water floods a basement.
 However, over time they can break easily and need regular maintenance.
 As we said, we recommend conducting these regular checkups and maintenance tasks on every part of your home, just to make sure water is not getting into parts of your home, and causing severe flooding at times.

 Lastly, get up on your roof at least 1-2 times a season, especially after a large rainstorm or tropical storm.
 Damaging winds from these types of storms can damage shingles, gutters, roof siding, etc. Therefore, we recommend checking for storm damage, and any possible signs of roof leaks.
 If you have missing shingles, for example, that might be the start of a small roof leak and needs to be patched as quickly as possible.

-When it comes to damaged drywall from water damage, you do not want to mess around.
-As we said previously, there are some ways for you to patch the damage before the professionals arrive, but what do the professionals do differently?
+When it comes to water damaged drywall, you do not want to mess around.
+As we said previously, there are some ways for you to repair drywall ceiling water damage before the professionals arrive, but what do the professionals do differently?
 For one, they have the equipment necessary to get the job done fast and easily.
-They know the proper techniques to repair the damage and prevent further disasters.
+They know how to repair water damaged drywall the right way and prevent further disasters.
 Also, they will conduct walkthroughs of your home to ensure the water damage did not spread anywhere else.
 They can also inspect for mold and send spores off for testing to identify and remediate mold properly.
-Ultimately, when it comes to water damage, we recommend using a professional restoration company to restore any area of a home back to its prior condition, if not better than it did previously.
+Ultimately, when it comes to reapiring drywall cieling water damage, we recommend using a professional restoration company to restore any area of a home back to its prior condition, if not better than it did previously.

 Do You Need Water Damage Restoration Services?
 Contact Rhode Island Restoration!

-Hopefully, this blog was able to give you some new prevention tips and quick fix tips in order to ensure the water damage does not impact your property.
+Hopefully, this blog was able to give you some new prevention tips and quick fix tips on how to repair water damaged drywall in order to ensure the damage does not impact your property.
 However, if you do have water damage and need professional services to restore all areas of property affected by the water damage, do not hesitate to reach out to us!
 Our restoration services are professional, quick, and effective.
 We have been servicing Rhode Island for over 18+ years.
 If you need us do not hesitate to contact us or call us today!
 For any other type of service, you may need help with be sure to check out our services page.
 Call us today at 401-834-FIRE (3473) for a free quote and any questions you may have.